BeauJoh/thesis/source/11-chapter-3-ode.md

 To improve reproducibility of results, we also modified each benchmark to execute in a loop for a minimum of two seconds, to ensure that sampling of execution time and performance counters was not significantly affected by operating system noise.

 Our philosophy for the benchmark suite is that firstly, it "must" run on all devices, and secondly, it "should" run well on them.
-To this end, we removed hardware specific optimizations from codes that would either diminish performance, or crash the application entirely when executed on other devices.
+To this end, we removed hardware specific optimizations from codes that would either diminish performance or crash the application entirely when executed on other devices.
 We decided that retaining the general-purpose nature is critical to a benchmark suite.

 To understand benchmark performance, it is useful to be able to collect hardware performance counters associated with each timing segment.
 LibSciBench is a performance measurement tool which allows high precision timing events to be collected for statistical analysis [@hoefler2015scientific].
-It offers a high resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly \SI{6}{\nano\second} of overhead.
+It offers a high-resolution timer in order to measure short running kernel codes, reported with one cycle resolution and roughly \SI{6}{\nano\second} of overhead.
 We used LibSciBench to record timings in conjunction with hardware events, which it collects via PAPI [@mucci1999papi] counters.
 We modified the applications in the OpenDwarfs benchmark suite to insert library calls to LibSciBench to record timings and PAPI events for the three main components of application time: kernel execution, host setup and memory transfer operations.
 Through PAPI modules such as Intel's Running Average Power Limit (RAPL) and Nvidia Management Library (NVML), LibSciBench also supports energy measurements, for which we report preliminary results in this chapter.